-43.5 Progression from Heats to Semi-finals and Finals at Olympic Games will be published the the with competition program and can varv from the progressions used for ICF competitions.
+43.5 Progression from Heats to Semi-finals and Finals at the Olympic Games will be published with the competition program and can vary from the progressions used for ICF competitions.

 CHAPTER VII - SPECIAL RULES FOR WORLD CUP COMPETITION

 Refer to the International Competition Rules and Special Rules for Senior World Championships except as amended in this Chapter.